An operational continuum limit of quantum combs: Discussion and outlook

 When applied to the problem of quantum non-Markovianity, our framework ameliorates some conceptual gaps in the literature.
 Specifically, we demonstrated on the one hand how rigorous discrete measures of non-Markovianity are not compatible with the continuum (\cref{prop:vanishing_NM_measu}) -- and then on the other hand showed how cPTs can be applied to construct such measures which are indeed well-behaved.
 We furthermore showed that cPTs can be used to define a hierarchy of multi-time processes.
 This is based on the minimally-weighted functions that fully determine the process (its $p$-number).
 As natural next steps, it will be essential to demonstrate their utility and insight by computing both these measures and the $p$-number for physically relevant models.
 Furthermore, to develop better intuition about the $p$-number of a cPT, it would be valuable to formalize its definition to the case of infinite environments and investigate whether there is a systematic connection between the $p$-number and the environment correlation functions for bosonic environments.
 Thus, again, aiming to strengthen our understanding of the connection between open systems and multi-time physics.
+Our framework thus allows for an information-theoretic treatment of quantum processes that is in line with physical assumptions, most importantly the assumption of bounded-energy operations.
+It will be an interesting avenue of future investigation to explore applications of this to prototypical information-theoretic tasks such as, for example, the discrimination of quantum processes~\cite{gutoski_strategy_norm}.